cybergarage/round-cc/doc/round_rpc.md

 Any node can vote a failure suspicion into other nodes in the same cluster when the voted node suspects failure to other node or itself.

 The algorithm of failure detection is programmable.

-## Interface

-### JSON-RPC

-Node includes a local HTTP server to handle requests form other node or client.
-The HTTP server has [RESTful](http://en.wikipedia.org/wiki/Representational_state_transfer) interfaces using [JSON-RPC 2.0](http://www.jsonrpc.org/specification), so you can request ..... , For efficient communication for between the nodes, we will support more efficient remote procedure call like  [BSON](http://bsonspec.org) in the future release.

-### Dynamic Interface

-Round

-Round has a JavaScrpit engine based on [V8](http://en.wikipedia.org/wiki/V8_\(JavaScript_engine\) to define basic strategies such as structured network and failure detection.

-### Native Interface

 ## Security